hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/688_scc_iii.md

 known him to be a great soul since the very first day of my meeting him.
 He loves me much, and I have his fervent blessings.

-Swamiji: Since you have attained the company of such a Mahâpurusha (holy soul), what more have you to fear about?
-As an effect of many lives of Tapasyâ one is blessed with the company of such a great soul.
+Swamiji: Since you have attained the company of such a Mahāpurusha (holy soul), what more have you to fear about?
+As an effect of many lives of Tapasyā one is blessed with the company of such a great soul.
 How does he live at home?

 Disciple: Sir, he has got no business or anything of the kind.
 He is